-I visit the Victor Hugo Market at least 3 times/week.
+I visit Marché Victor Hugo at least three times/week.
 Every week.
 Sometimes a little more (depending on our weekend plans).
 It is, honestly, one of my favorite activities here because it’s a chance to see familiar faces, practice a little French, and buy tasty food.
 I had told Jim a few weeks ago I had a goal, and that was to be recognized as a regular, not a tourist.

 So there are a couple vendors I especially like.
 One is a butcher (sometimes I wave to him when I see him and am not buying beef and he smiles back), one is an older French man who always sells me asparagus (he just recognized me yesterday and greeted me with, “Aaah, mademoiselle…” like he’d been waiting for me to show up then started reaching immediately for a bundle of asparagus), one is a redheaded baker (she always bee-lines to me to take my order [Jim says it’s because I’m a sure thing – I’m definitely buying & she knows it] and seems delighted when I try something new and teaches me a few words or numbers.
 She always seems impressed I do the whole interaction in French), one is a fish monger (she always selects a fish and then looks at me and waits for a “c’est bonne!” with a smile, then she gives me a lemon on the house), and my most favorite is a gentleman who works the produce stall outside, just past the salumerie (I think he’s also Jim’s favorite because he’s often drinking a beer and/or smoking a cigarette while working).